siawli/VTTP-Final-Project/README.md

 * Angular for frontend
 * Databases:
   - MySQL to store data
-  - Redis for cahching of fata
+  - Redis for cahching of data
 * RESTful API